-The first modern Olympics Games was held in 1896.
-Since then, the event has been held every four years except during the World Wars.
-The Olympics has maintained its fame but the events have changed significantly with the addition and withdrawal of some competitions.
+The first modern Summer Olympic Games were held in 1896.
+Since then, the event has been held every four years except during the World Wars, and the Winter Games are held every four years as well.
+The Olympics have maintained their fame but the events have changed significantly with the addition and withdrawal of some events.
 Polo was withdrawn in 1936 and for the next 69 years, no other sport was dropped.
 In 2005, the International Olympic Committee voted to withdraw softball and baseball after the 2008 Summer Olympics.
-However, both events were re-introduced in the 2020 Olympics.
+However, both events will be re-introduced in the 2020 Olympics, to be held from July 23 to August 8, 2021.
 The following are some events that were withdrawn for good from the Olympic Games.

-Club Swinging was an event that resembled juggling.
-Here, the competitor swung the clubs near his body in a move in between gymnastics and dance.
-It was only included in the 1904 Olympics in St Louis but a similar event known as “Indian Clubs” was included in the 1932 Olympics.
+Club swinging was an event that resembled juggling.
+Here, the competitor swung clubs with moves that appear similar to gymnastics and dance.
+It was only included in the 1904 Olympics in St. Louis but a similar event known as “Indian Clubs” was included in the 1932 Olympics in Los Angeles.

 Solo Synchronized Swimming

-Solo Synchronized Swimming was part of the Olympics between 1984 and 1992.
-Surprisingly, the event featured one swimmer and it took three Olympics for the organizers to realize that a solo swimmer could not be synchronized with others.
+Solo synchronized swimming was part of the Olympics between 1984 and 1992.
+After three Olympics, the organizers decided that a solo swimmer could not be synchronized with others, therefore it could not accurately be called synchronized swimming.
 After the 1992 Olympics in Barcelona, the structure of synchronized swimming was changed to team participants.

-Equestrian Vaulting was a men-only sport that was held in the 1920 Antwerp games.
-Participants had to jump on a moving horse and back down the other side.
+Equestrian vaulting was a men-only sport that was held in the 1920 Antwerp games.
+Participants had to jump onto a moving horse and back down the other side of the animal.
 He would then do the same on the opposite side.
 The competitor also performed somersaults over the horse and rode them in the normal fashion.

 One Hand Weight Lifting

-Weightlifting is still part of the Olympic Games but in 1896, 1904, and 1906, men competed by lifting weights on one hand at a time.
+Weightlifting is still part of the Olympic Games but in 1896, 1904, and 1906, men competed by lifting weights with only one hand at a time.
 Athletes lifted weights on their right hand before switching to the left.
-Whoever who lifted weights higher on both hands was declared the winner.
+Whoever lifted weights higher on both hands was declared the winner.